jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/resume-2018.md

 <h2 id="im-an-initiate">
-  <strong>I'm an Initiate</strong>
+  <strong>I'm an Initiate; perhaps a beginning Codesmith</strong>
 </h2>

 Using [Terence McGhee's "Software Ninja Class Hierarchy"](https://terencemcghee.com/FileStore/Tech/1D0C454A70AC3AEF01BB1BAAD94C8753.html), <em>today</em>, I consider myself to be an [**Initiate**](https://terencemcghee.com/FileStore/Tech/1D0C454A70AC3AEF01BB1BAAD94C8753.html#initiate), because I _try_ to write code that is easy to read.
 I do that because I know that programmers spend more time reading code than writing code.

 I'm not saying that I _always_ write code that is easy to read.
 I still write messy code during _trying_ times or during _boring_ times or _lazy_ times, with the intention of cleaning them up _later_ of course :grin:.
 But I'm already aware, through experience, that code that is easy to read is valuable code.
 I also understand that _later_ means _never_ so if your organization insist that I should _never_ write messy code, I will be happy to comply. :smile:

 Also, I heard some people say that programmers sometimes sell themselves short.
 In relation to that, you might still forgive me if I consider myself a [**Level "Zero" Codesmith**](https://terencemcghee.com/FileStore/Tech/1D0C454A70AC3AEF01BB1BAAD94C8753.html#codesmith) because I have little knowledge about TDD, the SOLID principles, Clean Architecture, and some Design Patterns.
-(Please note that in programming, _"zero"_ has meaning other than _"none"_ :grin:)
+(Please note that in programming, _"zero"_ could mean _"initial"_ :grin:)

 <!--
 <span class="message">